acidspud/coding-challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A full-stack application for chefs in Kota shops to manage food items.
-Built with Go (Golang) for the back-end and a JavaScript framework for the front-end.
+Built with Golang for the back-end and ReactJS for the front-end.
 Features include adding, updating, and deleting food items, user registration, JWT-based authentication, and a dashboard for inventory levels.
-Seamlessly integrates with a preferred database system and can be easily deployed using Docker.
+Seamlessly integrates with a postgres database and can be easily deployed using Docker.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>